Emergence of Gravitational Potential and Time Dilation from Non-interacting Systems Coupled to a Global Quantum Clock: Mass-Energy Coupling with Coordinate Time

 where $\hat{H}_{\mathrm{eff}}$ is the effective Hamiltonian of the system's evolution induced by interaction of the system with the coordinate clock,

-Recall that the energy dependent phase, ``$\exp{(-iEt)}$,'' in quantum mechanics is responsible for time evolution and is a measure of coherence between states.
-The coupling between system energy and background metric's coordinate time led to a modified generator of (coordinate) time translations, which means time runs at different rates for states with different energy content, as is a key feature of gravitation. \begin{itemize}[leftmargin=*] \item[] \textbf{ {Emergent Newtonian Gravitational Potential}} \end{itemize}
+Recall that the energy dependent phase, ``$\exp{(-iEt)}$,'' in quantum mechanics is responsible for time evolution.
+The coupling between system energy and background metric's coordinate time led to a modified generator of (coordinate) time translations, which in turn can be interpreted as time flowing at different rates for states with different energy content, as is a key feature of gravitation.

-Let us now investigate the consequences of this modified constraint in the context of two objects, one serving as a massive body, and the other as a test particle reacting to the metric as it responds to the energy of the massive body.
-To do this, we assume our system to consist of two \textit{non-interacting} particles $A$ and $B$ with rest masses $m_{A}$ and $m_{B}$ respectively held at a constant distance from each other.
-To take into account their relative motion, we would need to have a proper quantum treatment for space as well, but we are focusing on time in this essay.
-The system Hilbert space $\hs$ is now decomposed as,